The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 • Other Asian dishes you’ll find include: Tom yam (Thai), Biryani (Indian), Rojak, ketupat & beef rendang (Indonesian)

-• Vegan and vegetarian options include: Mituo Vegetarian Restaurant and Tien Sing Vegetarian, plus various local Indian restaurants.
+• Vegan and vegetarian options include: Mituo Vegetarian Restaurant and Tien Sing Vegetarian, plus various Indian restaurants.
 For more, you can check out happycow.net.

 • All food in Brunei is “halal”.
 Halal means the food was prepared in accordance with Islamic law (particularly regarding meat).
-Since there’s really no choice in finding non-halal food in the country, this doesn’t really affect visitors.
+Since there’s really no choice in finding non-halal food in Brunei, this doesn’t really affect visitors.
 Brunei has a “Brunei Halal” brand which certifies these products.
 The brand sells its halal food products internationally as well.

 • Coffee is pronounced “ko-pee” in Malay.